Posted on

 Automation is the lifeblood of successful drip campaigns.
 It brings efficiency, personalization, and scalability to your email marketing efforts.
 Here’s why it is essential:

-Why and when do you need a drip campaign?
+When and why do you need drip campaigns?

-Just like people seek familiarity and personalized experiences in their favorite neighborhoods, customers also crave recognition and tailored interactions on e-commerce sites.
+Just as people seek familiarity and personalized experiences in their preferred neighborhoods, customers also crave being heard and tailored interactions on e-commerce sites.

 In fact, a recent study from MoEngage claims that 41% of North American consumers want weekly brand communication that recognizes them.
 32% will switch if messages are irrelevant.
 Targeted content is crucial to retain loyalty and avoid losing customers.